9 Bonsai Tree Care Tips for Beginners

 Protect your Bonsai Tree from Disease and Pests

 Diseases that can affect bonsai trees include root rot, leaf spot, and blight.
 These diseases can be treated by using a fungicide or by watering your tree correctly.
 Pests that can harm bonsai trees include aphids, mealybugs, spider mites, and scale insects.
-These pests can be controlled by using insecticides or by hosing the plant down with water.
+These pests can be controlled by using safe insecticides or by spraying the plant down with water.